The Summer of Broken Rules by K.L. Walther

 Instead, the Assassin game and wedding preparations were more interesting to me in The Summer of Broken Rules, which reminded me a lot of the goofiness of Save the Date by Morgan Matson.

 Essentially, this young adult contemporary follows Meredith as she’s visiting Martha’s Vineyard for the first time since her sister passed away thanks to a not-her-fault drunk driving incident.
 Her cousin’s getting married, and the week-long preparations include a family and wedding-party-wide game of Assassin fought with water guns, which had always been Claire’s (sister’s) favorite tradition.
 Pretty much as soon as she gets there, Meredith meets—and accidentally injures—a très-cute groomsman, Wit, and the duo become completely obsessed with each other over the course of the game.
 Hijinks, romance, and sporadic fears of speeding cars for emotional impact ensue.
-(There was quite a lot of car speeding moments to the extent that it didn’t fully feel realistic; I have never been around this many speeding teenagers, personally.)
+(There was quite a lot of car speeding moments to the extent that it didn’t fully feel realistic; I have never been around this many speeding teenagers, personally.
+But it fit the plot.)

 As someone who’s extremely close to my family, I love a big, sprawling family moment, even if it was hard to keep track of names.
 Her family owns but also rents (?) a giant plot of land every summer called the Farm, where the wedding is being held.
 It is full of oysters and tanning moments and outdoor showers, which made me long for my own seaside vacation sense of ease.
 Timing-wise, I couldn’t have read The Summer of Broken Rules at a more perfect time; it was an ideal adieu to summertime ahead of Labor Day Weekend.